Maxbleibtgeheim/WBS-Norderstedt/Oct.02.2024 English; Homework  — Write a text about your favorite NGO's and use linking phrases and don't forget the introduction — by Max Janßen 13c.md

 ---

-Dearest readers of the now following text, where I'm talking about my favourite non-governmental organization or abbreviated NGO, I welcome you to my presentation of the Wildlife Fund.
+Dearest readers of the now following text, where I'm talking about my favourite non-governmental organization or abbreviated to NGO, I welcome you to my presentation of the Wildlife Fund.

 First and foremost, I wish to declare the difference between a non-governmental organization (NGO) and a non-profit organization (NPO).